LA-Labs/DeepLook/README.md

 [![SwiftPM compatible](https://img.shields.io/badge/SwiftPM-compatible-brightgreen.svg)](https://swift.org/package-manager/)

 When dealing with user data privacy should be your first concern.
-DeepLook is a very lightweight framework aim to make using Computer Vision as simple as possible for iOS and macOS developers.
+DeepLook is a very lightweight framework aim to make using Computer Vision as simple as possible for iOS.
 It is a hybrid framework wrapping state-of-the-art models: VGG-Face2, Google FaceNet, and Apple Vision.
 DeepLook contains no external dependency and was written in 100% pure Swift and run locally on the end user device.

 It uses 2 main concepts.
 First, We create IAP (Image Analyzing Pipeline) and then We process multiple IAPs over a batch of photos keeping low memory footprints.